RShankar/Semantic-Web-for-Genomics/NIH Lecture Series/Genomic Analysis - Part II Lec 4/readme.md

   * Click on species on the P450 page.
 Eukaryotes are in purple color.
 Valuable resource for comparative genomics
   * Click on External database link on the P450 page --> pfam and choose [Prosite](https://prosite.expasy.org/cgi-bin/prosite/prosite-search-ac?PDOC00081).
 Link to expert; consensus pattern.

 **[Conserved Domain Database (CDD)](https://www.ncbi.nlm.nih.gov/Structure/index.shtml)**: uses pfam and 4 other dbs. uses RPS-BLAST.
+From NCBI: CDD is a protein annotation resource that consists of a collection of well-annotated multiple sequence alignment models for ancient domains and full-length proteins.
+These are available as position-specific score matrices (PSSMs) for fast identification of conserved domains in protein sequences via RPS-BLAST.

 Use both pfam and cdd for your analysis.
 Use Conserved Domain --> CD Search.
 [Link](https://www.ncbi.nlm.nih.gov/Structure/cdd/wrpsb.cgi).
 Paste the following.

 For CDD, dataset to use: